 The Office of Undergraduate Research strives to review applications and

-notify faculty mentors within two weeks of the deadline date.
+notify students and faculty mentors within two weeks of the deadline date.

 Faculty mentors are expected to share award notification information

 with their student(s).
 Students are not contacted directly.

 An email address must be provided before any information will be saved:

 Names of Additional Students